haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Keen Sight.
 The eagle has advantage on Wisdom (Perception) checks that rely on sight.
 Actions
 Talons.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 4 (1d4 + 2) slashing damage.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 371

 Elephant
 Huge beast, unaligned
 Armor Class 12 (natural armor) Hit Points 76 (8d12 + 24) Speed 40 ft.